mitranim/wordplay/readme.md

+meowtant (also "mewtant"; ill-bred feline) © M

+spinache (gives you a vertigo when eaten) © M

+frenchise (popular product out of the land of cheese and wine) © M

+existence of "Newton" implies existence of "Oldton" and "Newgram" © M

+existence of "profound" implies existence of "nooblost" © LR

+existence of "tree bark" implies existence of "grass meow" © LR

+proofound © M

+baram (🐏) [ru] © M

+dishruptance (accidentally opening dishwasher while it's running) © J/GPT

+pignoble (perhaps refined, but only by swine standards) © M

+existence of "sorting" almost implies existence of "sanding" (but not really) © M

+existence of "insert" implies existence of "outsert" (aka "delete") © M

+chausvinism (male pig arrogance) © M

+desserter (gives up on proper food in favor of sweet surrender) © M

+compacat (kitten or mini-bred feline) © M

+sexposed (photographed in the act) © M

+existence of "male" implies existence of "bone" (if you don't get it, study Latin) © M

+existence of "swine" implies existence of "svodka" © M

+existence of "close" implies existence of "cwin" © M

+existence of "lion" implies existence of "lieoff" (after eating a hearty chunk of meat, for instance 🥩😴) © M

+vetrification (пустить по ветру) [ru] © M

+Ragnarock (music that brings about the end of the world) © M

+Lagnarok (apocalyptically bad network connection) [jp] © M

+каталох (full of ripoff goods) [ru] © M

 existence of "farmer" implies existence of "closemer" and "nearmer" (also nærmer for WF users) © M

 existence of "peeling" implies existence of "pfishing" © M